statespacedev/starid/docs/readme.md

-# what are we doing?
+# what's the idea?

 we'd like to have three parallel and sometimes independent workflows.

-- cpp - pure cpp, cpp ide and tools, basically the libstarid-debug folder
+- cpp - pure cpp, cpp ide and tools, folder /libstarid-debug

-- py - pure py, py ide and tools, basically the starid folder
+- py - pure py, py ide and tools, folder /starid

-- ext - cpp extension for py, blend of the first two, basically the libstarid folder
+- pyext - python extension in cpp, folder /libstarid

 # to do what?